Engin-Boot/pong-stage-AleenaSaleem/Stage1/Payment-handler.md

   Given - An active device with game installed in it and user is signed in

-  When - a user wants to buy and requests payment options
+  When - a user wants to buy reward points and requests payment options

   Then - show the list of options and act accordingly